vitorAugusto2/leetcode-solution/README.md

 # Leetcode solutions
-This repository contains my solutions to LeetCode problems, covering various topics in algorithms and data structures.
+This repository contains my solutions to LeetCode problems, covering various topics in data structures and algorithms.

 The repository is organized as follows: